deekshagg/deekshagg/README.md

 <!-- Here are some ideas to get you started: -->
 ### ✨[**LeetCode**](https://leetcode.com/deekshagg/)✨

-  - 🔭 I’m currently working on newsApp (ReactJS)✨...
+  - 🔭 I’m currently working on iNoteBook (ReactJS)✨...
   - 🌱 I’m currently learning React.JS | Java | DataStructures | Algorithms
-  - 💬 Check out my recent first project on react about text utils, do share the feedback;)
+  - 💬 Check out my recent first project on react about TextUtils and NewMonkeyApp, do share the feedback;)

 ---